Homepage > Journal > What is interface consistency? Interface design and aesthetics

 The second part will answer the question about interface consistency and aesthetics.

-User Interface design for various devices
+User interface design for various devices

 Designing interfaces for various devices is difficult because devices are not only different from each other but also differ within the same category.
 And the differences within one category can be huge.
-Frequently, part of the problem is the lack of standards.
-The best example is the TV remote control offered in at least a dozen variants.

 Devices and interfaces increasingly form complex ecosystems and perform new functions for each other. | Source: Samsung